 Remember when we talked about the Daughters of Bilitis last time?
 Well, Ernestine Eckstein was another highly influential member of that group.
 Ernestine was a black lesbian who served as a vice president of the New York chapter of the Daughters of Bilitis.
 She helped shape their work towards peaceful protests.
 In fact, she protested in front of the White House in 1965 on the first Annual Reminder Day (one of the earliest pro-LGBTQ+ protests).
 Ernestine was the only person of color who demonstrated.
 Her main focuses were on tackling discriminatory laws, employment, and the ban of LGBTQ+ people from the military.
 Eventually, Ernestine shifted her focus not just to lesbian and gay rights, but also towards black feminism.
 She was a member of several organizations, including the NAACP, Congress on Racial Equality (CORE), and Black Women Organized for Action (BWOA).
 Ernestine was also one of only two women of color to be featured on the prominent lesbian magazine, The Ladder.

 Speaking of activists, we don’t want to miss mentioning yet another amazing person in history: Bayard Rustin.

-If you’re interested in creating a welcoming environment in your workplace too help facilitate that, let us know.
+If you’re interested in creating a welcoming environment in your workplace too, let us know.
 We might not be experts on the subject matter, but we’ve done pretty darn well so far.